sharoncornelius/idpf-specification/idpf_specification.md

 Device on which descriptors Device should report a “descriptor fetch” PCE to SW.

-For this model ,the “TX head” field in “descriptor fetch” PCE holds the TX queue offset of the descriptor that follows the RE marked descriptor.
+For this model, the “TX head” field in “descriptor fetch” PCE holds the TX queue offset of the descriptor that follows the RE marked descriptor.

 The following rules apply to RE bit setting :

-- SW must keep a minimal gap of IECM_TX_SPLITQ_RE_MIN_GAP descriptors between 2 descriptors that have their RE flag set.
+* SW must keep a minimal gap of IECM_TX_SPLITQ_RE_MIN_GAP descriptors between 2 descriptors that have their RE flag set.
-- The RE flag can be set only on the last Transmit Data Descriptor of a packet (single sent packet or TSO).
+* The RE flag can be set only on the last Transmit Data Descriptor of a packet (single sent packet or TSO).

 Note that the descriptor fetch completion functionality enables software to reuse the descriptor queue slots before data was fetched from host memory.

-### TX completion queues
+### TX Completion Queues

 TX completion queues are used in the split queue models.
 For the Tx Completion Queue, SW tracks the number of potential